tamylaa/clodo-framework/ui-structures/concepts/service-manifest-guide.md

 ---

-The service manifest transforms each LEGO Framework service into a **self-documenting, self-healing, and self-integrating** component that can be easily consumed, monitored, and maintained throughout its lifecycle.
+The service manifest transforms each CLODO Framework service into a **self-documenting, self-healing, and self-integrating** component that can be easily consumed, monitored, and maintained throughout its lifecycle.